Antoni Comín: The fight for the seat

 Antoni Comín and Oliveres in Leuven, at an interview with Diario de Navarra, 2020.

 The elections to the European Parliament in 2019 heralded yet another tour de force with the Spanish Legal Authorities, who did their utmost to prevent the escape, Carles Puigdemont, Antoni Comín i Oliveres and Clara Ponsatí, from becoming MEPs.
 First of all, the Junta Electoral Central (Electoral Commission) removed them from the "Lliures per Europa" (Free for Europe) coalition electoral list after the People's Party and Citizens parties challenged their candidacy on the grounds of their legal circumstances.

 An appeal was lodged with the Contentious Room of the Supreme Court, whose response argued that Puigdemont, Ponsatí and Comín were “entitled to stand” in the European elections.

 Finally, on 26 May, in the European elections, the list of Junts i Lliures per Europa of president Puigdemont prevailed in Catalonia, obtaining almost one million votes, giving it 2 seats.
 Antoni Comín was second on the list and therefore became an MEP elect.

 Following their election, the Electoral Commission refused to allow them to swear loyalty to the Spanish Constitution from Belgium, thus preventing them from taking up their seat at the beginning of their term of office.
 Both Carles Puigdemont and Toni Comín consequently lodged an appeal with the Court of Justice of the European Union which rejected outright the thesis of the Spanish Supreme Court on 19 September 2019.
 Therefore, six months after they had been elected, Antoni Comín i Oliveres and President Carles Puigdemont finally took possession of their seats in the European Parliament.

 In the meantime, on 14 October, judge Llarena issued a third European Arrest warrant against Carles Puigdemont and Antoni Comín for the offences of rebellion and misappropriation of public funds, hours after the Supreme Court had announced its ruling sentencing the nine leaders of the procés to between 9 and 13 years of imprisonment.
 However, on 2 January 2020, the Belgian courts suspended the proceedings pertaining to the decision on whether or not they would be handed over to Spain after ascertaining that they enjoyed parliamentary immunity.

 Parliament immunity

 On 16 January 2021, the European Parliament announced the initiation of the rogatory letter against Carles Puigdemont, Antoni Comín and Clara Ponsatí (who would become an MEP following Brexit) in order to revoke their immunity as MEPs and thus be able to reactivate the European Arrest Warrant.

 Parliament activity

-In the European Parliament, Antoni Comín is a member of the Committees on Development and Humanitarian Assistance.
-He also sits on the Committee on the Environment, Public Health and Food Safety.
+In the European Parliament, Antoni Comín was a member of the Committees on Development and Humanitarian Assistance.
+He also sat on the Committee on the Environment, Public Health and Food Safety.

-During his term of office, Antoni Comín has been particularly active in calling for the lifting of the patents of the COVID-19 vaccines to accelerate the vaccination process in the countries of the South, as well as in matters related to the fight against climate change.
+During his term of office, Antoni Comín was particularly active in calling for the lifting of the patents of the COVID-19 vaccines to accelerate the vaccination process in the countries of the South, as well as in matters related to the fight against climate change.